marshallward/flint/README.rst

 `flint report`
    Apply a generic linter and static analysis to a Fortran project.

-   Currently, only trailing whitespace is reported.
+   Currently, only trailing whitespace and excessive line length are reported.

 `flint gendoc`
    Generates a reST documentation file based on docstrings in the source code.